dfuse-io/demux-js-dfuse/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-To see a basic example, run the following command:
+To run a basic example, run the following command:

 `yarn run:example`